mmerrill3/compliance-agent/README.md

 The script expects the -target option to be passed to it.
 This can be an IP address or a host.
 For example:

 **./compliance-agent -target 10.205.48.114 -v 4**

+If you are invoking a remote SSH command, you need to pass in a few more arguments.
+Pass in the file to save on S3, the username and password to use for SSH access, and the command to run.

+./compliance-agent -target 10.205.48.114 -v 4 -username mmerrill -password 888433j3j! -cmd whoami -file whoami